optimuspryne/Auto_ISO/README.md

 * [YN-Menu](https://github.com/optimuspryne/Create_Custom_Windows_ISO#yn-menu)

-#### General Overview
+# General Overview

 This script will allow you to create a custom Windows ISO.
 It has the ability to load drivers into startup and into the main installation.
-The script will copy your unattend.xml file to %WinDir%\Panther and it will also copy your custom scripts and files to %WinDir%\Setup\Scripts and %WinDir%\Setup\Files
+It will copy your unattend.xml file to %WinDir%\Panther and it will also copy your custom scripts and files to %WinDir%\Setup\Scripts and %WinDir%\Setup\Files

-The script performs all functions the following location on your computer: C:\WinWork.

-The first thing the script asks you is if you'd like it to make these folders for you.
+The script operates from the following location on your computer: C:\WinWork.
+The thing the the script asks you is if you'd like it to make the necessary folders for you.
 So if this is your first time running the script, just let it make the folders for you.
 If you insist on making the folders yourself, the directory structure of C:\WinWork should be identical to the following:

 C:\WinWork\